Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/introduction-to-desktop-screen-reader-usage/how-to-read-websites-using-a-desktop-screen-reader/README.md

 ---
 layout: layout
 title: "How to read websites using a desktop screen reader"
+position: 7
+lead: "For a sighted person, it's hard to imagine how a screen reader user surfs the internet.
+Get a concrete idea of the main strategies available to read a website!"
 ---

 # How to read websites using a desktop screen reader

-For a sighted person, it's hard to imagine how a screen reader user surfs the internet.
-Get a concrete idea of the main strategies available to read a website!

 Due to the limiting one-dimensional perception of screen readers (see [Screen readers are one-dimensional](/knowledge-about-developing-and-testing-accessible-websites/introduction-to-desktop-screen-reader-usage/screen-readers-are-one-dimensional){.page}), when browsing a website for the first time, blind users first have to manually get a general idea of its layout by combing through its content from top to bottom.